emeinhardt/seq-zipper/README.md

 # `seq-zipper`

-This module defines a comonadic zipper for non-empty (finite) sequences, backed by [Data.Sequence](https://hackage.haskell.org/package/containers-0.7/docs/Data-Sequence.html) from the `containers` package.
+This package defines a comonadic zipper for non-empty (finite) sequences, backed by [Data.Sequence](https://hackage.haskell.org/package/containers-0.7/docs/Data-Sequence.html) from the `containers` package.

 ## Comparison to similar `Zipper` types